Illegal apartment reservations in Spain

 RESIDENTS IN SPAIN - IN THE MIRROR OF THE NUMBERS

-If we look at the latest data for 2022, published by the ministry itself, which analyzes what happened in the first seven months of the year, we see a 23% increase in apartment bookings in Valencia and a 15% decrease in the Community of Madrid.
-In Andalucia, Seville, Cádiz and Malaga, Casares and Manilva have the highest number of apartment bookings.
+If we look at the latest data for 2022, published by the ministry, we see a 23% increase in apartment bookings in Valencia and a 15% decrease in Madrid.
+In Andalusia, Seville, Cádiz, and Málaga, Casares and Manilva have the highest number of apartment bookings.

-There are two different models: one that is permissive of foreclosures, the other that protects private property, and of course the one that protects the victims of foreclosures, who in the vast majority of cases are families, small savers who own their homes, and who see their rights being violated.
-Therefore, the problem of apartment reservations sends a terrible message to the market, with a clear victim, who are once again Spanish families" -
+There are two models: one permissive of foreclosures, and one that protects private property and the victims, who are mostly families.
+The problem of squatting sends a terrible message to the market, with a clear victim: Spanish families.

 LEGAL BACKGROUND